fangli-DX3906/fangli-DX3906.github.io/_pages/Projectssss.md

 ![agg_demand](../images/agg_demand.png)
 ![spe_demand](../images/spe_demand.png)

-### Version
+### Versions
-The current beta version now includes sign restriction, recursive identification, and exclusion identification.
+The current beta version now includes sign restriction, recursive identification, exclusion identification, and some bayesian models.
 I will continue to update the package

-The next version will include optimization-based identification and identification through heteroscedasticity.
+The next version will include identification through heteroscedasticity.
 It will also incorporate historical decomposition.

-Future Plan: Integrate the Bayesian method.

 Jan 2024 update: Support for parallel computing has been implemented for sign restrictions, resulting in a 50% speed increase.